 Adequate knowledge is of utmost importance in the fight against the rampaging effects of STIs, particularly, HIV/AIDS.
-The results in Table 1 reveal a high level of knowledge of STIs among the respondents.
+The results in Table 1 reveal a relatively high level of knowledge of STIs among Comment [S8]: Check it tabel2 or table 1 the respondents.